Prabh-jeet94/D3.js-charts/README.md

-# Different type of charts are available
+# Different type of charts are available.

-#clone the repo
+#clone the repo.

-#Run index.hyml of the chart you wants to render.
+#Run index.html of the chart you wants to render.